tsol3y/NetworkingProject2/README.md

 # Networking Project 2
 This code creates an HTTP server that directly communicates using TCP in C#.
-The HTTP server in this code creates a website on which people can submit issues.
-The website also displays previous issues and the status of those issues.
+The HTTP server in this code creates a website on which people can view, submit, and update the status of multiple issues.
-People viewing the website can update the status of the issues as well.
 ## How to build this code:
 To build this code, you must have a TCP listener to receive data from.
 The listener will receive three types of data: GET requests, POST requests, HEAD requests.